- ABOUT MEROLA

 For more information, contact Merola at 415.565.6427 or mop@SFOpera.com.

 Plácido Domingo, Julia Migenes-Johnson, Ruggero Raimondi, Faith Esham, François Le Roux

 Directed by Francesco Rosi

-With a smoldering and sizzling score by Bizet, the world’s most popular opera comes to vibrant life with opera superstars Placido Doming and Julia Migenes-Johnson in the lead roles.
-Carmen is caught in an obsessive love triangle and torn between a young soldier and a swaggering toreador where she pays the ultimate price for love.
+With a smoldering and sizzling score by Bizet, the world’s most popular opera comes to vibrant life in this 1984 film adaption, with opera superstars Plácido Domingo and Julia Migenes-Johnson in the lead roles.
+Carmen is caught in an obsessive love triangle and torn between a young soldier and a swaggering toreador and pays the ultimate price for love.

 Sunday, January 25th at 1 pm

 Thomas Hampson (Merola 1980), Christine Schäfer, Melanie Diener, Ildebrando D'Arcangelo, Isabel Bayrakdarian